 Brand safety and suitability infractions can have serious consequences.
 More than one-third of consumers say they would stop using their favorite brand over misaligned values, and another quarter would temporarily stop using the brand, according to Google/Harris Poll results.

 There are several ways advertisers can avoid unsuitable content without overblocking.
-In 2021, DV introduced Brand Suitability Tiers, which groups content based on risk threshold and aligns with industry standards.
+In 2021, DV introduced Brand Suitability Tiers, which groups content across a risk spectrum.
 Another way to reduce overblocking is to work directly with publishers and help educate advertisers on best practices.

-Publishers that regularly speak to complex DEIB topics, or those who represent marginalized groups, can face brand suitability issues that sometimes affect their ability to monetize their inventory.
-As one way to address this challenge, DV teamed up with Group Black, one of the largest collectives of diverse owned media that accelerates inclusive spending by brands through innovative solutions.
+Publishers that prioritize inclusivity and unique perspectives, or those who represent marginalized groups, can face brand suitability issues that sometimes affect their ability to monetize their inventory.
+And brands that have prioritized inclusivity as a core value often want to increase marketing for their products in these environments.
+As one way to address this challenge, DV teamed up with Group Black, one of the largest collectives of diverse-owned media that accelerates inclusive spending by brands through innovative solutions.

-As part of this process, DV guided optimization efforts with Group Black across a handful of select campaigns with DV advertiser clients.
-The results were immediate, opening up 14.8 percent more of Group Black’s overall inventory.
+As part of this process, DV guided optimization efforts with Group Black across a handful of select campaigns with mutual advertiser clients.
+The results were immediate, opening up 14.8 percent more of Group Black’s overall inventory to clients looking to increase their footprint.

 DV supports a number of best practices in values-based marketing to help advertiser clients maximize reach and ensure brand safety while supporting content that is aligned with their values.
 This may mean adjusting approaches depending on the campaign or audience.
 A nuanced, sophisticated brand suitability tool kit helps marketers remain flexible and make adjustments as needed.